nrkno/sofie-core/packages/documentation/docs/user-guide/concepts-and-architecture.md

 ![Sofie Core can run in the cloud](/img/docs/main/features-and-configuration/sofie-web-architecture.png)

 One drawback of running in a cloud over the public internet is the - sometimes unpredictable - latency.
-The Timeline overcomes this by moving all the immediate control of the play-out devices to the Playout Gateway, which is intended to run on a local network, close to the hardware it controls.
+The Timeline overcomes this by moving all the immediate control of the playout devices to the Playout Gateway, which is intended to run on a local network, close to the hardware it controls.
-This also gives the system a simple way of load-balancing - since the number of web-clients or load on Sofie Core won't affect the play-out.
+This also gives the system a simple way of load-balancing - since the number of web-clients or load on Sofie Core won't affect the playout.

-Another benefit of basing the play-out on a timeline is that when programming the show \(the blueprints\), you only have to care about "what you want to be on screen", you don't have to care about cleaning up previously played things, or what was actually played out before.
+Another benefit of basing the playout on a timeline is that when programming the show \(the blueprints\), you only have to care about "what you want to be on screen", you don't have to care about cleaning up previously played things, or what was actually played out before.
 Those are things that are handled by the Playout Gateway automatically.
 This also allows the user to jump around in a rundown freely, without the risk of things going wrong on air.

 ### How does it work?